-We’ve all told ourselves this lie before, that if we had more time then we could get into shape, that if we weren’t so darn busy then we could lose those extra 15, 20, 90 pounds, that if there were just more hours in the day then we’d make the trek to the gym.
+We’ve all told ourselves this lie before: if we had more time, we could get into shape; if we weren’t so damn busy, we could lose those extra 20, 40, 90 pounds; if there were more hours in the day, we’d make the trek to the gym.

 I used to tell myself that same lie.
 I was 70 pounds overweight in my early- and mid-twenties.
 I avoided mirrors because I was embarrassed when I saw myself.
 I was fat and out of shape and I hated it.

 Then there’s another lie we tell ourselves.
 We say, “I’ll start exercising next month or next week or tomorrow.”
 But tomorrow never comes, does it?
 That’s because we’re just as busy—or even busier—tomorrow or next week or whenever, and so we put it off again and again until it’s no longer on our radar at all.
 But of course tomorrow never comes.
 There is only today.

 Did you know that both of these lies are essentially the same exact lie?
 You see, we tend to manipulate time: We think that we don’t have enough of it today, but somehow we’ll magically have more time tomorrow, that somehow—even though we don’t change anything that we’re doing—we’ll be able to exercise and eat healthier and get into better shape tomorrow.